equinor/appsec/docs/security-champion/2-security_champion_activities.md

 ## Define [security requirements](../resources/security_requirements.md)

-Have a look at our [security requirements](../resources/security_requirements.md) page and define some for your project
+Have a look at our [security requirements](../resources/security_requirements.md) page and define some for your project.

+## Check out our guidelines

+We have created a few [guidelines](../guidelines/index.md).
+Please check them out and consider implementing them in your projects where it makes sense.

+!!! info
+    Feedback is good, so if you have any, feel free to contact us, or even create a PR on our [github repo](https://github.com/equinor/appsec/)!

 ## Threat Modelling activities

+We can organize introductory sessions to threat modelling, simply reach out to the `@appsecteam` on our Slack channel [#appsec](https://equinor.slack.com/archives/CMM6FSW5V).

 - Facilitate a [threat modelling session](../threat-modeling/resources/threat_modelling.md) with your team - looking at the high level architecture of your system(s)
 - Introduce "Abuser stories" for all your tasks (ex add it some template you are using for detailing tasks)